-From the internal audit work undertaken in 2014/15 it is our opinion that we can provide Substantial Assurance on the adequacy and effectiveness of the Council's control environment.
+From the internal audit work undertaken in 2015/16 we can provide the following opinion on the adequacy and effectiveness of the Council's control environment, broken down between financial and non-financial systems.
 There are no qualifications to this assurance.
-The assurance is broken down between financial and non-financial systems as follows: